gbroder24/irish-animal-habitat/README.md

 Implement a leaderboard modal feature so that the user(s) can compare the time it took to complete the game and adds a competitive aspect to the game.
 Implement a leaderboard in local storage that records the score and time of the last ten to twenty users.

+### Rate App
+Implement a rate my app feature that kindly asks the user for feedback on the app e.g 5 stars out of 5 rating.

 ### Error Page
 Implement a 404 error page in case there are any bugs that prevent the website or any links from working and the user can navigate back to the website.